WeblateOrg/weblate/docs/admin/addons.rst

     git commit -m 'Update source strings' src/languages/en.lang.json

-Pre commit processing of translations
+Pre-commit processing of translations
 -------------------------------------

-Use the commit script to automatically make changes to the translation before it is committed to the repository.
+Use the commit script to automatically change a translation before it is committed to the repository.

 It is passed as a single parameter consisting of the filename of a current translation.